 The PNOC, as the corporate arm of the Department of Energy (DOE), has steadily taken action towards the performance and attainment of the Department‘s mandate, that is, for PNOC to spearhead the development of energy infrastructure for liquefied natural gas (LNG).
 To attain this vision and direction, the project, known as the “PNOC Batangas Liquefied Natural Gas (LNG) Hub Project,” was conceptualized.

-The said Project is a complete value chain LNG facility to be used to receive, store, re-gasify, and distribute imported LNG, and at the same time facilitate the withdrawal of banked gas owned by PNOC from the Malampaya gas field.
-With a complete LNG facility, the project aims to contribute to the economic growth of the country by providing a dependable, sustainable and efficient source of energy.
+The Project is a complete value chain LNG facility to be used to receive, store, re-gasify, and distribute imported LNG, and at the same time facilitate the withdrawal of banked gas owned by PNOC from the Malampaya gas field.
+With a complete LNG facility, it is aimed at contributing to the economic growth of the country by providing a dependable, sustainable and efficient source of energy.
 This will fill the gap in addressing the lost energy capacity from the Malampaya gas field when SC 38 expires in 2024 and if and when the Malampaya gas is depleted.

 Initially, PNOC’s proposed implementation for the project is Government to Government (G-to-G) modality.
 With keen interest of the private sector, PNOC later on adopted the unsolicited proposal scheme under the 2013 Revised NEDA Joint Venture Guidelines and the Build-Operate-Transfer (BOT) Law.
 This however did not materialize since proposals received under this scheme were non-compliant with the PNOC-approved qualification criteria, requirements under BOT Law and/or NEDA JV guidelines, or due to incompleteness of proposals.

-As of March 31, 2021, PNOC remains open to any possible investment opportunities in the LNG industry.
-In the last quarter of 2020, PNOC has entered into non-binding collaborations with companies from the private sector to explore and discuss business opportunities and cooperation in LNG and other related projects.
+In the last quarter of 2020, PNOC entered into non-binding collaborations with companies from the private sector to explore and discuss business opportunities and cooperation in LNG and other related projects.
+However, COVID19 abruptly delayed Initiation and progress of envisioned cooperation.
+Discussion shall resume once the COVID19 crisis subsides.
+As of December 31, 2021, PNOC remains open to any possible investment opportunities in the LNG industry.

 Link to the project document: PNOC Batangas Liquefied Natural Gas (LNG) Hub Project.pdf